 top of page

-I was born in Dublin in 1970, where I still live.
+I'm a Dubliner.
+I was born in Dublin in 1970, and I still live there.

-I was first short-listed for the Hennessy awards in 1995 with my short story, Rosary, and then again in 2002, with The Soldier’s Song, which won the Emerging Fiction prize as well as the overall Hennessy New Irish Writing award.
+I was first short-listed for the Hennessy awards in 1995 with my short story, Rosary, and then again for The Soldier's Song in 2003.
+The Soldier's Song went on to win the Emerging Fiction prize as well as the overall Hennessy New Irish Writing award.

 I have also contributed book reviews to both the Irish Independent and the Sunday Business Post.

-I am currently working on a new novel about the Spanish civil war.
+I am currently working on a new novel about Irish involvement in the Spanish civil war.

 Career Milestones